-Dish Network makes offer to acquire Clearwire that's higher than Sprint's bid [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Dish Network makes offer to acquire Clearwire that's higher than Sprint's bid [UPDATED]Alex Wagner - Editorial Director of News and Content

 Nearly a month after Sprint and Clearwire entered into an agreement that would see Sprint buying out the remaining portion of Clearwire that it doesn't already own for $2.2 billion, a bit of a wrench has been thrown into the works by Dish Network.
 Dish today announced that it's offered to acquire all of Clearwire for around $5.15 billion, which works out to $3.30 per share.
 That's around 11 percent higher than the $2.97 per share offer that Sprint made for Clearwire last month.
 Clearwire has said that it's "significantly limited" in its ability to negotiate with Dish due to its existing agreements with Sprint and its equityholders, and that Dish's offer "is only a preliminary indication of interest and is subject to numerous, material uncertainties and conditions" and regulatory approval.